cnlohr/rv003usb/README.md

 # Using USB on the CH32V003

+Bit banged USB stack for the RISC-V WCH CH32V003.

 Project is not ready for prime time.
 Proof of concept works, we are on track for proper releases soon.
 See the list below.
 Can you help out?

 :white_check_mark: Able to go on-bus and receive USB frames